DingXiaoH/DiverseBranchBlock/README.md

 Update: a more efficient implementation of BNAndPadLayer

 Update: MobileNet, ResNet-18 and ResNet-50 models released.
 You can download them from Google Drive or Baidu Cloud.
 For the 1x1-KxK branch of MobileNet, we used internal_channels = 2x input_channels for every depthwise conv.
 1x also worked but the accuracy was slightly lower (72.71% v.s.
 72.88%).
-On dense conv like ResNet, more internal channels seem useless.
+On dense conv like ResNet, we used internal_channels = input_channels, and larger internal_channels seemed useless.

 Sometimes I call it ACNet v2 because 'DBB' is two bits larger than 'ACB' in ASCII. (lol)